databrary/www/website_mods.md

 ### Need a blurb for "What is Databrary?" on FAQ page.
 Right now there is only a question.

+> Databrary is a data library for scientists to share video and audio recordings, research data and analytical tools, and metadata with other investigators.

 ### [Databrary.org/jobs/](http://databrary.org/jobs/)

 - Font sizes for header and body text are 1 click smaller here than on datavyu.org/jobs/